r-rudra/tidycells/dev-notes.md

 You are most welcome to contribute to this project in any means.

-Apart from opening an issue in Github (preferably with [reprex](https://reprex.tidyverse.org/)), you can also contribute mainly in the "Heuristic Maturation" process for `tidycells::analyze_cells`.
+Apart from opening an issue in Github (preferably with [reprex](https://reprex.tidyverse.org/)), you can also contribute mainly in the "Heuristic Maturation" process for `tidycells::analyze_cells` and `tidycells::collate_columns`.
 If any issue is specific to a data which you would like to share with me, there is a friendly function to mask your data using `tidycells:::mask_data` (_this function is not exported to avoid possible name conflicts_).

 ### FAQs